drauger-os-development/Policies-and-Operations-Manual/Policies, General Operations/CCT Membership.md

 	In a Repeat Election, Candidates who have already won a CCT position need not re-run, as their position is safe.
 Furthermore, the Declining Candidate may not re-run for a CCT position until the next yearly CCT Election.

 ## Leaving
-There one ways in which a Contributor can voluntarily leave the CCT.
+There is one way in which a Contributor can voluntarily leave the CCT.

 1. **Resignation**